Consistent Query Answering for Existential Rules with Closed Predicates: Databases, dependencies and queries

-We recall that the images of a BCQ with $k$ predicate atoms in a set of facts $\D$ are at most $n^k$ (where $n$ is the cardinality of $\D$) and can be computed in polynomial time \wrt\ the size of the database.
+We point out that the images of a \bcqineq with $k$ predicate atoms in a set of facts $\D$ are at most $n^k$ (where $n$ is the cardinality of $\D$) and can be computed in polynomial time \wrt\ the size of the database.

 \iflong